 One common type of surgery used to help with diagnosing cancer is a biopsy.

-A biopsy means taking a tissue sample from your body for examination by a specialist in
+A biopsy means taking a tissue sample from your body for examination by a specialist in a laboratory.

 A positive biopsy indicates the presence of cancer.